bekk/bekk-christmas/post/javascript/javascript-javascript.md

 BigInt(2) == "2" -> BigInt(2) == BigInt("2") // true
 ```

-If one value is a string type and the other is numeric, JavaScript compare the numeric value of the string.
+If one value is a string type and the other is numeric, JavaScript compares the numeric value of the string.
 Remember, converting an empty string results in 0.

-#### 4 If `x` or `y` is a boolean type - convert it to number and perform `==`
+#### 4 If `x` or `y` is a boolean type - convert it to a number and perform `==`

 ```javascript
 false == 0  => 0 == 0 // true